email linkedin

 Drivers and Policies

-Brazil has had a long history with bioethanol since the 1970s, due to energy security reasons connected with the first oil crisis.
-As a result, the country has stimulated the production of ethanol and, since 2003, the use of hydrous ethanol in exclusive or fuel-flexible cars.
-Today, the allowed blend level of ethanol is 27% in regular gasoline (MAPA, 2015) and blend limits range between 18% and 27.5% (Law 13,033, 2014).
-Since 2005, Brazil also has imposed minimum levels of biodiesel in diesel fuel, according to the Brazilian Program of Production and Use of Biodiesel (PNPB).
+Brazil has a long history with bioethanol dating back to the 1970s.
+Initial bioethanol efforts were associated with energy security issues related to the first oil crisis.
+As a result, the country has stimulated the production of ethanol and, since 2003, the use of hydrous ethanol in dedicated or fuel-flexible vehicles (FFVs).
+Today, the allowed blend level of ethanol is 27% in regular gasoline (MAPA 2015), and blend limits range between 18% and 27.5% (Brazil 2014).
+Since 2005, Brazil has also imposed minimum levels of biodiesel in diesel fuel, according to the Brazilian Program of Production and Use of Biodiesel (PNPB).
 The environmental agenda has supported the agricultural sector[1] and, in particular, the biofuels value chain, especially ethanol and biodiesel and, now, biogas.
-It is worth mentioning that Brazilian federal states apply differentiated consumption tax rates for gasoline (in general, higher rates) and hydrous ethanol (in a majority of the states, lower rates).
-Two recent public policies promote the production and consumption of biofuels: (1) the National Biofuel Policy, named RenovaBio (BRAZIL, 2017), operational since March 2020; and (2) the Fuels of the Future Program (CIVIL HOUSE, 2021), created in 2021.
+Note that Brazilian federal states apply differentiated consumption tax rates for gasoline (in general, higher rates) and hydrous ethanol (in a majority of the states, lower rates).
+Two recent public policies promote the production and consumption of biofuels: (1) the National Biofuel Policy, named RenovaBio (Brazil 2017), operational since March 2020; and (2) the Fuels of the Future Program (Civil House 2021), created in 2021.
+The Brazilian Parliament is reviewing a proposal to increase these limits up to E35% when market feasibility can be verified and also considering biodiesel mix up to B20 by 2030 (Brazil 2024a).

-The official document driving Brazil’s national policy framework for renewable energy is its Nationally Determined Contribution (NDC, UNFCCC, 2022) towards achieving the objective of the United Nations framework convention on climate change.
+The official document driving Brazil’s national policy framework for renewable energy is its Nationally Determined Contribution (NDC) (UNFCCC 2022) toward achieving the objective of the United Nations framework convention on climate change.

-Under the Paris Agreement, Brazil committed to reducing its domestic GHG emissions to 37% by 2025 and has declared its intention to reduce 43% of its emissions by 2030, both based on 2005 levels.
-At the 2021 UN Climate Change Conference, Brazil signed the Glasgow Climate Pact, committing to the long-term objective of reducing its emissions by 50% by 2030 and becoming carbon neutral by 2050.
+Under the third revision of its NDC concerning the Paris Agreement, Brazil committed to reducing its domestic greenhouse gas (GHG) emissions to 48.4% by 2025 and has declared its intention to reduce 53.1% of its emissions by 2030, both based on 2005 levels (MMA 2023).
+Brazil is also committing to the long-term objective of becoming carbon neutral by 2050.
 Such measures continue to include all sectors of the economy, such as agriculture and energy, with transport in the latter sector.
-Brazil also intends to adopt further measures consistent with the 2°C temperature goal, especially, in the energy sector, achieving 45% of renewables in the energy mix by 2030 (IEA, 2022).[2]
+Brazil also intends to adopt further measures consistent and aligned with the 1.5°C temperature goal, especially in the energy sector (IEA 2023).[2]

 Advanced Motor Fuels Statistics